datagrains/csv_etl_pipeline/README.md

 The deployment workflow will build a docker image and pushes it to the Cloud environment whenever the repo is updated.
 Deployment workflow file templates for different Cloud environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

-As an illustrative example, a folder called `aws` has been provided which is required for deployment to AWS.
+As an example, a folder called `aws` has been provided which is required for deployment to AWS.

 ## Technology Stack